List of Gargoyles characters: Halcyon Renard

 Halcyon Renard (voiced by Robert Culp) was an elderly businessman who is the CEO of Cyberbiotics, father of Fox, ex-husband to Anastasia, and rival and later father-in-law to David Xanatos.
-He is confined to a powered reclining version of a wheelchair for unknown reasons; the chair is weaponized for his self-defense needs, along with other devices.
+He uses a powered reclining version of a wheelchair for unknown reasons; the chair is weaponized for his self-defense needs, along with other devices.
 After confronting Goliath about his role in destroying his first airship, he formed a friendship with the Manhattan Clan's leader after the pair worked together to save the second airship.
 It is suggested in "The Cage", that Halcyon lent a lab to Goliath so Dr. Sevarius could create a cure for the Labyrinth Clan.
 Halcyon's family name, Renard, is the French word for fox.
 Like Xanatos, he briefly flirted with immortality — with Renard's method being different, as he intended to transfer his own consciousness into a Golem, the legendary protector of the Ashkenazim living in Prague during Renaissance times, and still in existence in the late 20th century within the Gargoyles storyline.
 This form of what turned out to be a selfishly-acquired form of "immortality" did not go well for Renard, until Goliath managed to change Halcyon's mind for the better, convincing him to leave the Golem's lithic body behind.
 Unlike Xanatos, Halcyon was more conscientious of his actions, adhering strongly to his own well-developed ideals of personal integrity and near-complete sincerity for both himself, his firm's employees and others he had contact with.
 Indeed, one of the things that help the elderly man and the Manhattan Clan's leader bond and become friends is that Renard challenged Goliath to accept responsibility for his part in destroying the first airship.
 Goliath apparently grew to respect the older man because of his strong adherence to his own morals.
 It is worth noting that Renard and his assistant, Preston Vogel participated in a desperate attempt to stop Oberon from abducting his grandson, Alexander and taking the child to Avalon.
 When Vogel gently challenged his employer as to his reasons; noting that Renard hated his son-in-law and did not trust his own daughter due to her lack of morals; Renard answered frankly, that he was doing it for his grandson and no one else.
 He was far less Machiavellian and malevolent than Xanatos.

 Preston Vogel

-Preston Vogel (voiced by Peter Scolari) was Renard's aide who was considered by Puck to be the most "wooden man on the earth."
+Preston Vogel (voiced by Peter Scolari) was Renard's assistant who was considered by Puck to be the most "wooden man on the earth."
 Puck modeled his mortal form after Vogel.
 Unlike Owen Burnett, Vogel was not as loyal to his boss and had fewer scruples when it came to the means he used to get things done such as hiring members of The Pack, Jackal, and Hyena; levelling a rainforest and killing a sizable number of the Guatemala Clan's gargoyles in 1993; or betraying Renard.